ttkorhonen/e3pages/docs/kb/guide/articles/12_configure_recipe.md

   This file contains information about the package like its name, its version, its dependencies, etc.

-  For concreteness’ sake, let us focus on a specific recipe: [julabof25hl-recipe](https://gitlab.esss.lu.se/e3-recipes/julabof25hl-recipe/-/blob/master/recipe/meta.yaml).
+  For concreteness’ sake, let us focus on a specific recipe: [julabof25hl-recipe](https://gitlab.esss.lu.se/e3-recipes/julabof25hl-recipe/-/blob/87e49dfa/recipe/meta.yaml).
-  To be explicit, we are currently looking at the recipe for version 0.1.18.
+  To be explicit, we are currently looking at the recipe for version `0.1.18`.

-  At the top of the meta.yaml file there are some macros definitions.
+  At the top of the meta.yaml file there are some macro definitions.

   ``` yaml
   {% set version = "0.1.18" %}